Over a Decade of Social Opinion Mining: A Systematic Review: Concluding Remarks

-\section{Conclusion}
+In terms of NLP tools, Hugging Face\footnote{https://huggingface.co/} provides a state-of-the-art Transformer library for Pytorch and TensorFlow 2.0\footnote{https://huggingface.co/transformers/}.
+Therefore, it provides general-purpose architectures, such as BERT, GPT-2 \cite{Radford2019}, RoBERTa, cross-lingual language model (XLM) \cite{Lample2019}, DistilBert \cite{Sanh2019}, and XLNET \cite{Yang2019} for NLP tasks (like sentiment analysis), where over 32+ pre-trained models are available in 100+ languages.
+Similarly, TensorFlow Hub\footnote{https://www.tensorflow.org/hub} provides a repository of trained machine learning models, with a variety of them using the Transformer architecture\footnote{\url{https://tfhub.dev/google/collections/transformer_encoders_text}}, such as BERT.

+The carbon footprint for training new deep learning models should always be taken in consideration especially if a large number of Central Processing Units (CPUs), Graphical Processing Units (GPUs), or Tensor Processing Units (TPUs) are needed.
+This in turn increases the related costs for model training, which is becoming very expensive and is expected to keep increasing in the future.
+In \cite{Strubell2019}, Strubell et al. mention that such costs amount to both the financial aspect in terms of hardware and electricity or cloud compute time, and the environmental aspect in terms of carbon footprint needed to fuel modern tensor processing hardware.
+Therefore, researchers should report the training time and computational resources needed in their published work, and they should prioritise computationally efficient algorithms and hardware that need less energy.

+\subsection{Conclusion}

+The main aim of this systematic review is to provide in-depth analysis and insights on the most prominent technical aspects, dimensions and application areas of SOM.
+The target audience of this comprehensive review is three fold: \begin{itemize} \item Early-Stage Researchers who are interested in working within this evolving research field of study and/or are looking for an overview of this field; \item Experienced Researchers already working in SOM who would like to progress further on the technical side of their work and/or looking for weaknesses in the the field of SOM; \item Early-Stage and/or Experienced Researchers who are looking into applying SOM/their SOM work in a real-world application area. \end{itemize}

-The identification of the current literature gaps within the Social Opinion Mining domain is one of the main contributions of this systematic review.
+The identification of the current literature gaps within the SOM field of study is one of the main contributions of this systematic review.
 An overview below provides a pathway to future research and development work: